Censorship in Turkey: History

 The situation further deteriorated as a consequence of the 2016 Turkish coup d'état attempt of 15 July 2016 and the subsequent government reaction, leading to an increase of attacks targeting the media in Turkey.
 Mustafa Cambaz, a photojournalist working for the daily Yeni Şafak was killed during the coup.
 Turkish soldiers attempting to overthrow the government took control of several newsrooms, including the Ankara-based headquarters of the state broadcaster TRT, where they forced anchor Tijen Karaş to read a statement at gunpoint while members of the editorial board were held hostage and threatened.
 Soldiers also seized the Istanbul offices of Doğan Media Center which hosted several media outlets, including the Hürriyet daily newspaper and the private TV station CNN Türk, holding journalists and other professionals hostage for many hours overnight.
 During the coup, in the streets of Istanbul, a photojournalist working for Hürriyet and the Associated Press was assaulted by civilians that were demonstrating against the coup.
 In the following days, after the government regained power, the state regulatory authority, known as the Information Technologies and Communications Authority, shut down 20 independent online news portals.
-On July 19, the Turkish Radio and Television Supreme Council decided to revoke the licence of 24 TV channels and radio stations for being allegedly connected to the Gülen community, without providing much details on this decision.

-Also, following the decision of declaring the state of emergency for three months taken on 21 July, a series of limitation to freedom of expression and freedom of the media have been imposed.
-The measures within the regime of emergency include the possibility to ban printing, copying, publishing and distributing newspapers, magazines, books and leaflets.
+On 19 July, the Turkish Radio and Television Supreme Council decided to revoke the licence of 24 TV channels and radio stations for being allegedly connected to the Gülen community, without providing much details on this decision.
+Also, following the decision of declaring the state of emergency for three months taken on 21 July, a series of limitations to freedom of expression and freedom of the media were imposed.
+The measures within the regime of emergency included the possibility of banning the printing, copying, publishing and distributing of newspapers, magazines, books and leaflets.

-An editorial criticizing press censorship published May 22, 2015 and inclusion of Turkish president, Recep Tayyip Erdogan, as one of a rising class of "soft" dictators in an op-ed published in May 2015 in The New York Times resulted in a strong reaction by Erdogan.
+An editorial criticizing press censorship published on 22 May 2015 and inclusion of Erdoğan as one of a rising class of "soft" dictators in an op-ed published in May 2015 in The New York Times resulted in a strong reaction by Erdoğan.
 In an interview Dündar gave in July 2016, before the coup attempt and the government reaction, the journalist stated that "Turkey is going through its darkest period, journalism-wise.
-In has never been an easy country for journalists, but I think today it has reached its lowest point and is experiencing unprecedented repression".
+It has never been an easy country for journalists, but I think today it has reached its lowest point and is experiencing unprecedented repression".

+In October 2022, Turkey passed a law in which the government was given greater powers over social media and online news.
+The law, according to Human Rights Watch, will allow more power for the government to censor journalists as well as access to information.
+At the time, 65 employees in media, including journalists were in prison or detention.
+25 Kurdish journalists were detained under suspicion of "membership of a terrorist organization" according to Human Rights Watch.
+Voice of America and Deutche Welle were blocked in Turkey by a Turkish court in June 2022.